romaincapelle/OverVue/docs/about-romain-capelle.md

 ## About Romain Capelle

 My Name is Romain Capelle.
 Born in the verdant prairies of Northern France, now based in the United States, I still inhale cheese and escargot.
-For more info, check out my [Personal Website](https://www.romaincapelle.com) / Feel free to contact me at [romain@romaincapelle.com](mailto:romain@romaincapelle.com)
+For more info, check out my [Personal Website](https://www.romaincapelle.com) / and [feel free to contact me](/contact-romain-capelle)

 ## Shoutouts